People with disabilities welcome a new life in retirement

-A 15 page overview is also available for free download from the Faculty of Health Sciences website.
+A 15 page overview is also available for free download from the Sydney Univeristy Press page.

 Professor Stancliffe wrote Transition to Retirement with Centre for Disability Research and Policy colleague Dr Nathan Wilson, along with Ms Nicolette Gambin from AFFORD, the Australian Foundation for Disability, Professor Christine Bigby from La Trobe University, and Professor Susan Balandin from Victoria University of Wellington, New Zealand.

 Transition to retirement was officially launched by the Age Discrimination Commissioner, The Hon Susan Ryan AO on Thursday November 7 at the 49th Annual Australasian Society for Intellectual Disability Conference in Sydney.

 - Professor Roger Stancliffe talks aboutTransition to Retirement